jimstir/Reserve-Vault/README.md

 #### proposalClose
 > - Close an opened proposal
 > - MUST account for amount received
-> - MUST have proposal greater than current proposal
+> - MUST be a proposal that is less than or equal to current proposal
   ```yaml
   - name: proposalClose
 	  type: function